Why your last video didn't work. (It wasn't the production.)

 Not a brainstorm.
 A content matrix.

 Thirty ideas, each mapped to a channel, a format, an objective and the metric it answers to.
-Every cell traces back to the mission — so no idea ships without a job to do.
+Every cell traces back to the mission — so no idea exists without a job to do.

 Channel Format Objective Metric